 Of course, this might not always be the case.
 One monthly payment sounds small, but if you have numerous monthly payments on large and small items, it can lead to living paycheck-to-paycheck or, even worse, ending up in debt.

 If you can’t afford the payment now, the better option is to save the money to buy the item in cash.
 It’s easy to justify purchasing the item now to get the low monthly payment.
 But if you can live without it for a little longer, saving money is the best route.

-Make sure to use a bank like CIT Bank that offers a money market paying 1.75 percent with a $100 minimum opening balance.
-Open an account, save the money you need, and wait until you have what you need to buy the item.
+Make sure to use a bank like CIT Bank that offers a savings account paying 1.00 percent with a $100 minimum opening balance.
+You must also deposit at least $100 per month to receive that rate.

-There’s nothing worse than spreading out payments for something and then it breaking or needing costly repairs.
+There’s nothing worse than spreading out payments for something and then it ends up breaking or needing costly repairs.